microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 This section covers the understanding of data analysis within Fabric .
 The Serengeti dataset is a collection of wildlife images captured by camera traps in the Serengeti National Park in Tanzania.
 The goal of this project is to analyze the trained data.

+To understand the Power BI interface, Click this [resource](https://learn.microsoft.com/en-us/power-bi/fundamentals/power-bi-service-overview)

 From our previous lesson in SQL endpoint, we have been able to create measures and build relationship, creating a report will be easier.

-Clik on New Report and you will see the Power BI interface.
+Click on New Report and you will see the Power BI interface.

 ![report](assets/report.png)